 Challenger’s summer program is designed to review academic concepts while offering meaningful interaction with teachers and other students.

 If you have not yet enrolled your child in an on-campus summer program and would still like to do so, follow the steps below.
+A $25 application fee will be assessed.

 It’s that simple!
 Click here to see the payment schedule, and contact your campus office with any questions.
 We look forward to a summer of fun and learning with your child.